Culture Is About to Change

 Either way, your reader can escape through reading fiction.

-Also as Alex at K-Lytics points out, people are also looking to escape with nonfiction topics like gardening and other hobbies.
+Also as Alex at k-lytics (Affiliate Link) points out, people are also looking to escape with nonfiction topics like gardening and other hobbies.
 You can find more of his excellent analysis here.
 (Affiliate Link)

 Prediction #3 Suffering Together Will Become a More Popular Trope